IMIO/imio.updates/README.rst

 * -y, --patchindexing : To hack collective.indexing.monkey, to keep direct indexation during operations

 * -z, --patchdebug : Used to patch instance-debug if front-page is a dexterity type and not publically accessible

+* -W, --wait : Wait for instance to be up and running during a `-s restart`

 To change log level when running instance script, change LOGGER_LEVEL in run_script.py.